arschles/meta-azure-service-broker-helm/README.md

 kubectl create ns testing
 ```

-After you've created the namespace, you can create the `Instance`.
-This repository has a
+After you've created the namespace, you can create the `Instance` for the service that you'd
-`redis-instance.yaml` file in the `resources/` directory that represents an `Instance` to provision
-a Redis server via [Azure's Redis Cache service](https://azure.microsoft.com/en-us/services/cache/).
+like to provision.
+This repository provides the following manifests for `Instance`s:

+- `resources/redis-instance.yaml`
+- `resources/postgres-instance.yaml`

-To provision, create an `Instance` with this command:
+To provision a Redis instance, for example, run this command:

 ```console
 kubectl --context=service-catalog create -f resources/redis-instance.yaml
 ```

-Next, view the newly created `Instance` with this command:
+Next, view the newly created Redis `Instance` with this command:

 ```console
 kubectl get instance --context=service-catalog -o yaml -n testing my-redis
 ```

 A large amount of YAML will be output, but the important bits are under the
 `status.conditions[0]` field (near the bottom).

-Since the Azure redis service takes a few minutes
+Since the Azure redis service takes a few minutes to create new caches, the Azure broker provisions
-to create new caches, the Azure broker provisions them asynchronously.
-As a result, you'll see
-the following under the first condition:
+ them asynchronously.
+As a result, you'll see the following under the first condition:

 ```yaml
 message: The instance is being provisioned asynchronously